qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_manipulating_objects.rst

         void foo(int @parameter1@,float)

+    See :ref:`sequence-protocol` for adding the respective functions.

 .. _declare-function:

 declare-function
 ^^^^^^^^^^^^^^^^

-    The declare-function node allows you to declare a function present in the type.
+    The ``declare-function`` node allows you to declare a function present in the type and it is a child of an :ref:`object-type` or :ref:`value-type` nodes if the function is supposed to be a method, or :ref:`namespace` and :ref:`typesystem` if the function is supposed to be a function inside a namespace or a global function.

     .. code-block:: xml